DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-greening-the-city-with-better-lighting.md

   - name: Powerpoint Presentation
     url: 'https://drive.google.com/open?id=0B3nQt7K8TDq0NmtUT2d6TndBYWc'
 featured: false
+excerpt: When was the last time you decided to upgrade your light bulbs?
+If you’re like many folks, you wait until a light bulb burns out.
+In your home or apartment, you might have at most 20-30 bulbs.
+categories:
+  - showcase
+  - datascience
 ---

 When was the last time you decided to upgrade your light bulbs?
 If you’re like many folks, you wait until a light bulb burns out.
 In your home or apartment, you might have at most 20-30 bulbs.